nerdigenius/FYDP/README.md

 # Devote Voting DApp Setup Guide

+## Instruction is for hosting the app locally

 ## Prerequisite Installs
 Before proceeding with the setup, ensure that you have the following software installed: